ChongWu-Biostat/labweb/_pages/Research.md

     <div class="col-md-8">
         <h2 class="mt-0">Software and Resource Development</h2>
         <p>
         A cornerstone of our research is the commitment to open science and reproducibility.
 We actively develop and maintain robust, validated, open-source software implementing our novel methods, primarily as R packages (e.g., MiSPU, GLMaSPU, prclust, FOGS, CMO).
 We prioritize user-friendliness, providing comprehensive documentation and tutorials to make complex statistical tools accessible.
-An example is the <a href="https://www.gcbhub.org/" target="_blank" rel="noopener noreferrer"><strong>Genomic Control of Biomarkers Hub (GCB Hub)</strong></a>, a comprehensive resource offering pre-computed biomarker prediction models (proteins) across diverse ancestries and protein-trait associations across several biobanks such as MVP and Finngene.
+An example is the <a href="https://www.gcbhub.org/" target="_blank" rel="noopener noreferrer"><strong>Global Causal Biomarker Hub (GCB Hub)</strong></a>, a comprehensive resource offering pre-computed biomarker prediction models (proteins) across diverse ancestries and protein-trait associations across several biobanks such as MVP and Finngene.
 Our group's software and detailed resources are available on our <a href="/software/">Software page</a>. <!-- ACTION: Update link if needed -->
         </p>
     </div>
 </div>